syleetim/syleetim.github.io/assets/pdf/_cv/tim_lee_cv.md

 *Economic Journal* 128(612):F114--F151, Jul 2018.

 ## Other Publications
+8. **The Political Economy of Early COVID-19 Interventions in U.S. States: Comment**
+\newline
+*Journal of Economic Dynamics and Control*, forthcoming.

-8. **Who Should Work from Home during a Pandemic?
+1. **Who Should Work from Home during a Pandemic?
 The Wage-Infection Trade-off**
 \newline\null\hfill
 with Sangmin Aum and Yongseok Shin
 \newline